stivka/hundred-prisoners/README.md

-Procedural in Python is complete under probability.py
+Procedural approach in Python is complete under probability.py

 Also to try: